 Long Island is far from being only a bedroom community for New York City, although many residents do commute into the city each day to work in Manhattan's business districts, which are home to countless international corporations and feature the greatest concentration of advertising, finance, banking and media firms in the country.
 Many Long Islanders work in suburban Suffolk and Nassau counties, where the computer and information technology industries have become important in recent years.
 Eastern Suffolk County is rich agriculturally, while fishing is also an important component of the island's economy.

 Long Island features over 10 major universities and colleges, devoted mainly to liberal arts and technical training.
 These include Hofstra University, Adelphi University, Briarcliffe College and five campus locations of the SUNY (State University of New York) system.
 This area is also home to the United States Merchant Marine Academy.

 Brooklyn is home to Saint Francis College, while Saint John's University maintains its campus in Queens.
-The New York City area is a major nexus for higher education, boasting such institutions as New York University, Columbia University and Sarah Lawrence College, all of which are among the top-ranked institutions of higher learning nationwide.
+The New York City area is a major nexus for higher education, boasting such institutions as New York University and Columbia University, both of which are among the top-ranked institutions of higher learning nationwide.

 Related to Long Island, NY, Regional and Higher Education Info